superfluid-finance/custom-supertokens/README.md

 [PureSuperToken.sol](src/PureSuperToken.sol) is the simplest variant of a custom SuperToken.
 It's a _Pure SuperToken_ (no underlying ERC20) which has its supply minted on creation.

+[PureSuperTokenPermit.sol](src/PureSuperTokenPermit.sol) is is a Pure SuperToken which also implements IERC20Permit.

 [CustomERC20WrapperProxy.sol](src/CustomERC20WrapperProxy.sol) shows how a _Wrapper SuperToken_ (has an unerlying ERC20) could be customized.

 [xchain](src/xchain) contains more advanced variants of Custom SuperTokens, suited for cross-chain deployments (e.g. bridging ERC20 <-> SuperToken).
 See [the dedicated section](#bridging-with-xerc20) for more.